White House overhaul of troubled US air traffic control system will cost 'lots of billions'

 U.S. Rep. Sam Graves of Missouri, who heads the House transportation committee, called the amount only a “down payment.”

-To build the system quickly, as planned, Duffy said Congress must give the Federal Aviation Administration all the money up front.
+To build the system quickly, as planned, Duffy said Congress must give the Federal Aviation Administration all the money up front and streamline the permitting process.

 Trump said Thursday that the plan will revolutionize flying.
 “The new equipment is unbelievable what it does,” he said from the Oval Office.
 He began to say it may even alleviate the need for pilots before adding, “In my opinion, you always need pilots.
 But you wouldn’t even have to have pilots.”